18F/health-tracking-course/collections/_rubric/sc-medium-1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/502ILHjX9EE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As you watch these two videos, take notes.
-In particular, think about what kinds of activities a product manager at a vendor might be engaging in, and how you, as a state officer, could gain insight into the work they are doing.
-What kinds of questions might you be asking your state?
+In particular, think about what kinds of activities a product manager at a vendor might be engaging in, and how you, as a {{site.productowner}}, could gain insight into the work they are doing.
+What kinds of questions might you be asking yourself and your agency?
 If you can talk to the product manager at the vendor as part of your oversight, what kinds of questions would you want to ask to assess overall health?
 If you can't or are not talking to a PM at the vendor delivering solutions to the state... *should you be?*

 ### Reflect: Program management (15m, solo)